Investors’ Faith in Invesco Ltd. (IVZ) could reap rewards if they hold on for the long haul

 Sponsored

-Further, it is important to consider IVZ stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.34.IVZ’s price to book ratio for the most recent quarter was 0.78, resulting in an 8.33 price to cash per share for the period.
+It is also essential to consider IVZ stock ratios like the price-to-sales ratio, which is 1.29 for the last year.IVZ’s price to book ratio for the most recent quarter was 0.77, resulting in an 8.04 price to cash per share for the period.

 How does Invesco Ltd. (IVZ) stock rate among analysts?
 Buy, sell, or hold?